 Apple M1 Price

-The M1 is a mobile chip, so you have to get it built into one of Apple's machines.
+The M1 is an in-house Apple chip, so you're going to have to get it built into one of Apple's machines rather than standalone.

 The Mac Mini starts at $699 with 256GB of storage, making it the cheapest way to get an M1 processor.
 The price range stretches all the way to $2,099, which will net you the 13-inch MacBook Pro with 2TB of storage.